dhawkinson/FSJSProject02/README.md

 # FSJSProject02
-Treehouse Full Stack JavaScript Second Project
+Full Stack Java Script Project 02 - Treehouse TechDegree

 9 Steps to complete:

-  1. Use the filters-example.html file to guide your decision making.
+  1. Use the filter-example.html file to guide your decision making.
 Using progressive enhancement, your work should affect the index.html file.

   2. Since only 10 students should be shown at a time, your programming needs to calculate the number of pages needed and add the appropriate number of links to the bottom of the page.